berlin-open-wireless-lab/DAWN/CONFIGURE.md

 see no devices being moved, but can use the log messages to see what would happen.

-See the following secions for details of the two main ways that DAWN may decide to move a client device.
+See the following sections for details of the two main ways that DAWN may decide to move a client device.
 If both methods are enabled RSSI Comparison is evaluated first, and if it identifies a better target AP then the Absolute RSSI method is not used.